It gets bigger every day.

 Cable TV stations in English include BBC, CNN, HBO, Cinemax, Star Movies, Cartoon Network, AXN, CNBC, Discovery, Animal Planet, History, FTV (uncensored), and many sports channels.
 Anything that can be pirated from Thailand or Vietnam.
 Favorite TV shows for Cambodians are: any soap opera from Korea, Thailand, or Mexico; Kung Fu Karate films from China, (all dubbed in Khmer) and anything with the Commander in Chief in it, Tom & Jerry, Mr. Bean, and WWE (which used to be WWF).
 WWE is in both English and Khmer.

 Favorite sports in SihanoukVille are: Gambling with playing cards, gambling on European Football (if you consider England to be part of Europe.....
-Soccer for Americans), gambling on BINGO,gambling on mini golf, kick the shoe, boule, and volleyball.
+Soccer for Americans), gambling on BINGO, kick the shoe, badminton, and volleyball.
 Finally, a local form of hackysack, where a feather anchored in plastic is kicked around in a circle.

 You can find more information about SihanoukVille and Cambodia at...